Large Groups + Portneuf Rapids Tube Rental

 Is it safe to buddy-ride a tube?
 Yes!
 But only on the large tubes designed for 2 or more passengers.
 It is actually safer to float the large, multi-person tubes, as they are much more stable and less prone to tipping and flipping than the singles.
 This is not a lazy amusement-park river.
 There are sections of rapids (depending on where you put in) and plenty of rocks, including abrasive lava rocks.
 For first-timers, we recommend avoiding the wilder sections of the river by choosing the lower put-in points (shown on our Lava float map).
 The highest put-in point is up above a wicked little waterfall that wrecks most inexperienced—and lot of experienced—tubers.
 Going over the falls can be dangerous!
 Best to put in the river from the floating platform just below the falls.
 BEST PRACTICE FOR GROUPS: Peer pressure and group dynamics being what they are, it’s best to group aggressive, nothing’s-to-stupid-to-try tubers together on multi-person tubes or have them rent singles.
 Then team the ones who’d rather ride the river ON the tube instead of off it down among the skin-abrading rocks—they’ll enjoy the day’s experience so much more.
 See float map for details; download the map and bring it with you.

 When’s the best time to bring a large group?
 Thursdays and Fridays (or earlier in the week) are always better than super-busy Saturdays, not only in terms of the crowd on the river and in town, but also for finding parking and claiming some turf on one of the lawns to establish a little group base—a gathering place to have lunch, share wipeout stories, and generally hang out between runs.
-Plus, our stock of river tubes hasn’t been quite so picked over!
+We don't offer a group rate on Saturdays, plus, our stock of river tubes hasn’t been quite so picked over!

 Is there a shuttle service back up river?
 There is a shuttle that picks up at the exit point (see rate chart, above for costs).
 Keep in mind: the walk back is only 3 1/2 to 5 blocks, depending on where you put in.